 Learning to brush your teeth is a right of passage for all children.
 We’re told about the importance of brushing your teeth twice a day and going to the dentist regularly for cleanings and checkups.
 However, you may not have understood the importance of good oral hygiene, and not just because of your teeth.
 Maybe you still don’t understand the connection between your teeth and the rest of your body.
 Actress and talk show host, Whoopi Goldberg, understands.
 Now.
 A few years ago, Ms. Goldberg publicly acknowledged her struggle with periodontal (gum) disease on her show, The View, after she underwent emergency gum surgery.
 By discussing her oral health, Whoopi Goldberg is one of the first celebrities to advocate the connection between oral health and your overall wellbeing.
 She also informed her audience that she might lose her teeth because the infection is eroding her jawbone.
 Dentists around the country have lauded Whoopi Goldberg for advocating gum disease awareness and prevention.
-Dr. James Fondriest and Lake Forest Dental Arts in the Chicago, IL area offer advanced dental and oral hygiene care to help you prevent gum disease, preserve your teeth, and maintain your health.
+There are many other celebrities that are in need of significant dental care.

 What is Gum Disease?